Find out how automotive passkey systems provide an extra level of protection for car owners.

 A resistance key appears to be a normal key but has a small resistor built into it.
 When the key is inserted into the ignition switch the circuit must recognize that the resistance value is correct before the engine will start.

-The older Gm system was known as VATS (vehicle anti theft system).
-The dealership parts department that would sell and make replacement keys had a tool called the VATS interrogator.
+They called the older General Motors system VATS or vehicle anti theft system.
+The dealership parts department selling and make replacement keys had a tool called the VATS interrogator.
 This would supply the resistance value of the blank to be used for the replacement keys.

-My pages about keyless entry and car alarms are available from this next link.
-Go from automotive passkey systems
+My pages about key less entry and security systems are available from this next link about car alarms.

 Learn more about what is covered on this car site on the homepage.
 This next link takes you there and provides more answers to questions about cars.